harrewarre/harrewarre.github.io/docs/blog/posts/paved-road-deployment.md

 ---
-"slug": "paved-load-deployment"
+date: 2022-07-18
-"title": "Paved road - Deployments"
+description: Reduce waste and improve developer experience with pipelines-as-a-service.
-"summary": "Reduce waste and improve developer experience with pipelines-as-a-service."
+slug: paved-load-deployment
-"tags":
+tags:
-  - "devops"
+- devops
-  - "developer experience"
+- developer experience
-"date": 2022-07-18
+title: Paved road - Deployments
 ---
 # Paved road - Deployments

 Speeding up developer teams by eliminating waste and busywork can come in many forms.
 A huge step comes through automation, deployment specifically.
 Getting your app to production in an automated manner through some sort of pipeline is a huge timesaver.